david-heredia/Davids-Projects/nba-factors-viz/README.md

 ## What made the San Antonio Spurs great and then not so great of late

 ### Motivation
-My goal was to visualize the four factors and combine them into a single index for the San Antonio Spurs (Go Spurs Go!) from the 1998-99 season to the 2020-21 season.
+My goal was to visualize the "Four Factors of Basketball Success" and combine them into a single index for the San Antonio Spurs (Go Spurs Go!) from the 1998-99 season to the 2020-21 season.
 During this period the Spurs were one of the most successful teams, winning 5 NBA championships.
 The past 4-5 years have seen Spurs decline and miss the playoffs for the first time in 22 years.
 As is [commonly done](https://www.nba.com/thunder/news/factors050127.html), I will also consider the four factors for Spurs opponents.

 ### Packages, Data, and Resources Used